MarcLignarius/JS.CountUpLoop/README.md

 _ Subtract
 _ Multiply
 _ Divide
-_Both numbers and return an alert with the result of each function._
+_Both numbers and return a message with the result of each function._

 ## Setup/Installation Requirements